 It’s important to set the right tone for the initial conversation.
 You’ll want to make your intentions clear, say why you’re starting this conversation and show how each of you stands to benefit.

 Daughters and daughters-in-law are usually the prime movers in starting these conversations, says Carolyn Rosenblatt, an elder care attorney in San Rafael, California.

-Consider where the discussion will take place.
-It should be a place where the senior parents feel comfortable, Rosenblatt says.
+The conversation should occur in a place where parents feel comfortable, Rosenblatt says.
 Find a location that signifies comfort and peace and will put them in the right mood — their home, a park, a special restaurant.

 - Where are those investments held?